 During 2016, the College's Leadership Team and Board of Governors reviewed the whole College's strategy in the context of a changing political and financial environment, regional developments and local needs.
 This evaluative process led to a re-articulation of the College's overarching strategic direction in a form which was relevant to learners, employers, staff and stakeholders, enhancing the accessibility of our corporate priorities and providing a greater flexibility within a turbulent and dynamic environment.
-It has also marked the start of a different approach to the strategic planning cycle which it refers to as Adaptive rather than Strategic planning which was implemented over the course of the 2016/2017 academic year.
+It has also marked the start of a different approach to the strategic planning cycle which it refers to as Adaptive rather than Strategic planning which was implemented over the course of the 2016/2017 a) Vision Statement - what we aspire to